Chapter 4: Construction Details, Section 41: Existing Concrete Pavement

 - Examine base replacement layer to verify it has a smooth surface free of voids, porous areas, and projections such as mortar ridges.

-- Prior to placing bond breaker, ensure any foreign or loose materials are removed from the base surface.
-Ensure bond breaker is placed in accordance with specification requirements.
+- Before placement of bond breaker, verify that any foreign or loose materials are removed from the base surface.
+Make sure bond breaker is placed in accordance with specification requirements.

-- Ensure installation of dowel bars at transverse construction joints conforms to specification requirements and manufacturer’s instructions.
+- Verify that installation of dowel bars at transverse construction joints conforms to specification requirements and manufacturer’s instructions.
 Dowel bars must be supported during the chemical adhesive minimum cure time.

 - Coordinate inspection of rapid strength concrete with plant inspection personnel.
 Ensure lines of communication are maintained between the plant and the field so contingencies can be used appropriately.
 Rapid strength concrete must conform to Section 90-3, “Rapid Strength Concrete,” of the Standard Specifications.